Shaneee/AppleIGB/README.md

 ## Known Current Issues

- - Connection drops.
-Disconnecting and reconnecting resolves it.
+ - There are reports for connection drops (Disconnecting and reconnecting resolves it).
+Fully stable in my setup (i211 @ B450).
+ - This driver doesn't use MSI-X interrupts